imustafijur/vanityaddress/Privacy-Policy.md

 # Privacy Policy

-**This privacy policy applies to the Lucky Address app (hereinafter referred to as "Application") for mobile devices.
+**This privacy policy applies to the Vanity Address app (hereinafter referred to as "Application") for mobile devices.
 The Application was created by Crownplay Limited (hereinafter referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS."**

 ## Information Collection and Use